 Every growing company runs on vendors: the software platform that holds your customer data, the supplier that ships the parts you assemble, the logistics firm that moves your product.
 When one of those relationships goes wrong, the contract you signed at the start decides how much it costs you.
-Minnesota vendor contracts run on two bodies of law at once: the Uniform Commercial Code (“UCC”), adopted in Minnesota at Minn.
+Minnesota vendor contracts run on two bodies of law at once: Minnesota’s UCC, Minn.
 Stat. ch.
-336, governs contracts for the sale of goods, while common-law contract construction governs pure service contracts.
+336, “applies to transactions in goods,” so it governs contracts for the sale of goods, while a pure service contract that involves no goods falls outside Article 2’s scope and is governed by ordinary common-law contract principles.
 Most real vendor relationships mix both.
 In my practice, the disputes that turn expensive are almost never about a clause the parties argued over.
 They are about a clause nobody read.
 This article walks through the terms that decide the outcome, written for the owner or executive who signs these contracts.
 For broader context, see our Minnesota business operations practice.

 What should every Minnesota vendor master agreement include?